wjamieyeh/project_browser_game/README.md

 ## Goals
-create an effect similar to the dog picking up the dead duck after each shot. lose 3 ducks then game over
+create an effect similar to the dog picking up the dead duck after each shot. lose 2 birds then game over

 ## Stretch Goals